Psychotherapist in downtown Toronto

 a warm hello and welcome ~ how can I help?

-Your searches for Toronto counselling and therapy services may have yielded long lists of the GTA's leading therapists.
-You might now be suffering from a bit of choice paralysis.
-Know that you took a big step and are now closer to support and relief.
+Your online searches for a therapist may have yielded lists of psychotherapy referral services in Toronto, psychotherapy groups and the GTA's best psychotherapists.
+You might now be experiencing a bit of choice paralysis.
+Know that you have taken the first and biggest step and are likely much closer to support and relief.

-Being with people as they experience some of the most profound moments in their lives is a true privilege.
-I have been humbled to see that as they heal and grow, they make the world a better place.
+Being with people as they connect more deeply to themselves and experience increasing confidence is a true privilege.
+I have been humbled to see that as my clients grow and change they make the world a better place.